w3b3d3v/kyodo-protocol/contracts/ethereum/README.md

 npx hardhat test --network localhost
 ```

-Please note: Tests concerning payment processing with Spark are expected to fail in this local setup.
+Please note: Tests concerning payment processing with Aave are expected to fail in this local setup.

 **Utilizing Your Own Account for Testing:**

-If you wish to conduct tests using your own account, you'll require some mock DAI for processing deposits on Spark.
-The accepted mock DAI address by Spark is `0x11fE4B6AE13d2a6055C8D9cF65c55bac32B5d844`.
+If you wish to conduct tests using your own account, you'll require some mock DAI for processing deposits on Aave.
+The accepted mock DAI address by Aave is `0x11fE4B6AE13d2a6055C8D9cF65c55bac32B5d844`.
 Acquire mock DAI by swapping your Goerli ETH for mock DAI on [Uniswap](https://app.uniswap.org/swap).

 Acquiring ETH on the Goerli network can be challenging.
 It's recommended to obtain mock ETH from the [Balancer Faucet](https://app.balancer.fi/#/goerli/faucet).